 - forecast – records due for transfer or disposal next year

-Public records selected for permanent preservation should be transferred to The National Archives or an approved place of deposit by the time the records become historical records, unless the Lord Chancellor authorises a department to keep them for longer.
-This approval is recorded in instruments signed by the Lord Chancellor (known as Lord Chancellor’s Instruments or LCIs).
-For independent advice on questions relating to access to public records, the Lord Chancellor refers to the Advisory Council on National Records and Archives.
+Public records selected for permanent preservation should be transferred to The National Archives or an approved place of deposit by the time the records become historical records, unless the Secretary of State for the Department of Culture, Media and Sport authorises a department to keep them for longer.
+This approval is recorded in the Retention Instruments.
+For independent advice on questions relating to access to public records, the Secretary of State for the Department of Culture, Media and Sport refers to the Advisory Council on National Records and Archives.

-Figures provided are split into records covered by an LCI and records not covered by an LCI.
+Figures provided are split into records covered by a Retention Instrument and records not covered by a Retention Instrument.